What is uncoated paper best used for?

 Chlorine-free bleaching The paper pulp is processed using an Elemental Chlorine Free (ECF) method, without the use of elemental chlorine.

-It’s an excellent choice where texture, readability, and a natural finish are more important than high-gloss colour intensity.
+Uncoated paper is an excellent choice where texture, readability, and a natural finish are more important than high-gloss colour intensity.

 Need some assistance?
-Browse our FAQs to find answers to common questions about uncoated material
+Browse our FAQs to find answers to common questions about uncoated material.